kura52/sushi-browser-tips/docs/index.md

 In addition to the right click menu provided by the other browsers, this browser implements the original various menus.

 [**11.
 Keyboard Shortcut**](keyboard-shortcuts.md)
-It is possible to set up the Keyboard Shortcut for over 100 functions.
+It is possible to set up the Keyboard Shortcut for 100+ functions.

 [**12.
 Mouse Gesture**](mouse-gesture.md)
 Unlike Chrome, you can use Mouse Gesture also on the administration page.